Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/clustering-pipeline/nodes/generate_cluster/utils.md

 ### Count Articles

 The `count_articles` function retrieves the count of articles grouped by their community assignment from a Neo4j graph database.
-It executes a Cypher query to match nodes with the Article label, aggregate them by their cluster, and count the number of articles in each cluster.
+It executes a Cypher query to match nodes with the article label, aggregate them by their cluster, and count the number of articles in each cluster.
 The results are ordered by community.

 Parameters